Transfer news: Former Chelsea star John Obi Mikel back in England at Middlesbrough | Goal.com

 Former Chelsea star Mikel back in England at Middlesbrough

-Former Chelsea star John Obi Mikel has returned to English football at Middlesbrough, with the Championship promotion hopefuls snapping him up following a spell at Tianjin TEDA.
+Former Chelsea star John Obi Mikel has returned to English football on a short-term deal at Middlesbrough, with the Championship promotion hopefuls snapping him up following a spell at Tianjin TEDA.

 The Nigeria international midfielder has spent the last two years in China.